 The Director, Shabbir Halai DipNEBOSH, CMIOSH, OSHCR is an enthusiastic, fully qualified and experienced health and safety officer - Chartered Member of the Institution of Occupational Safety and Health - Number 012794.

-Shabbir has been vetted and approved for the Occupational Safety and Health Consultants Register OSHCR, and has achieved the latest AET training qualification.
+Shabbir is approved and registered on the Occupational Safety and Health Consultants Register OSHCR; and has achieved the latest AET training qualification.

 “Along with many contractors, we required health and safety

 accreditation to gain some valuable contracts.
 Safety is the Key were recommended